phalcon-orphanage/docs/en/faq.md

 - The ability to place variables and data in the stack.
 These would typically have a higher [locality](https://en.wikipedia.org/wiki/Locality_of_reference) of access.

-- Branch prediction is easier as it operates directly over the user code and not over the VM implementation. *Mystical put together a great explanation on [stackoverflow](https://stackoverflow.com/a/11227902/1661465).*
+- Branch prediction is easier as it operates directly over the user code and not over the VM implementation. *Mystical put together a great explanation on [Stack Overflow](https://stackoverflow.com/a/11227902/1661465).*

 - Having direct access to internal structures and functions reducing the [computation overhead](https://en.wikipedia.org/wiki/CPU-bound).